Florida Gulf Coast University: Expansion

 The Lutgert College of Business building opened in 2008, Holmes Hall (which houses the U.A.
-Whitaker School of Engineering) opened in 2009, and in 2008, the Herbert J. Sugden Hall (home to the School of Resort & Hospitality Management) opened.
+Whitaker School of Engineering) in 2009, and Herbert J. Sugden Hall (home to the School of Resort & Hospitality Management) in 2008.
 Academic Building 7 for the College of Arts and Sciences was completed in 2010 and named Seidler Hall in 2016 after donors Lee and Gene Seidler.
 In 2012, Academic Building 8 was completed.
 Now Marieb Hall, it was dedicated to Elaine Nicpon Marieb in 2012.
 The $24 million, 60,000 sqft building was designed for the College of Health Professions, which in 2017 was renamed the Marieb College of Health & Human Services after Marieb's second transformative gift, an additional $10 million pledge.

-Other construction projects include expansion of the Cohen Center (the student union building also affectionately known as "Harv's Place" in honor of donor Harvey Cohen), an addition to the fine arts building, a 2017 expansion of Alico Arena, an addition of one of the largest solar panel fields at a university, and the construction of academic building 9.
+Other construction projects include expansion of the Cohen Center (the student union building also affectionately known as Harv's Place in honor of donor Harvey Cohen), an addition to the fine arts building, a 2017 expansion of Alico Arena, an addition of one of the largest solar panel fields at a university, and the construction of academic building 9.
 FGCU also opened a new facility a few miles northeast of campus in 2016, the Emergent Technologies Institute.

 FGCU has created the Everglades Wetland Research Park (EWRP), housed in the Kapnick Education and Research Center on the campus of the Naples Botanical Garden in Naples, Florida, approximately 35 miles south of the main FGCU campus.
 The EWRP provides teaching, research, and service related to wetland, river, coastal science and ecological engineering.

-In 2019, FGCU began construction for The Water School, a facility to house research labs and classrooms focused on environmental implications of water quality in Southwest Florida.
-Upon its completion, The Water School will be FGCU's largest academic building.
-The facility is projected to open in the fall of 2021.
+In 2019, FGCU began construction for the Water School, a facility to house research labs and classrooms focused on environmental implications of water quality in Southwest Florida.
+Upon its completion, the Water School (also known as Academic Building 9) became FGCU's largest academic building.
+The Water School opened in November 2022.

 Satellite campuses

-There are three other satellite campus locations: Naples, the Atrium in Fort Myers and Herald Court Centre in Punta Gorda, where continuing education and lifelong learning classes are held.
+There are three other satellite campuses: Naples, the Atrium in Fort Myers, and Herald Court Centre in Punta Gorda, where continuing education and lifelong learning classes are held.
 The FGCU Board of Trustees voted in January 2010 to assume ownership of 500 acre in Buckingham.
 Located between East Fort Myers and Lehigh Acres, the land already contains over 60 buildings and housing for 300 people.
 Originally, the property operated as Gulf Coast Center, a residential facility for people with developmental disabilities.
-After the state phased out such large-scale institutions, the FGCU Board of Trustees accepted the land donation.
+After the state phased out such large-scale institutions, FGCU's board of trustees accepted the land donation.
 It is used for off-campus team-building exercises and storage, among other things.

 In 2007, the university purchased the former Bonita Beach Plantation Resort in Bonita Springs for use as a marine research laboratory.
 The Norm and Nancy Vester Marine and Environmental Science Research Field Station site has 10 boat slips and is located on Estero Bay.
 The site includes laboratories, offices, apartments for visiting researchers and a classroom.